As Canada’s capital and its fourth largest city, Ottawa offers a uniquely Canadian experience to visitors from around the world.

 The Rideau Canal is Ontario’s first UNESCO World Heritage Site and though built for a military purpose, has only been used for trade and recreation.
 In winter, 7.8km (4.8 miles) of its length through downtown Ottawa freezes and becomes the world’s largest naturally frozen outdoor skating rink.

 After the Rideau Canal construction, forestry became a major employer, and the small settlement known as Bytown was a lumber town.
-In 1855, Bytown incorporated as the city of Ottawa and just two years later, it was chosen as the capital of Canada, in part because of its English and French heritage and its relative distance from the USA border.
+In 1855, Bytown incorporated as the city of Ottawa and just two years later, it was chosen as the capital of Canada, in part because of its English and French heritage.

 Since the 1850s, Ottawa has evolved as a G8 capital, offering impressive cultural amenities expected by the diplomatic crowd, while maintaining the friendliness and ease of access of a much smaller centre.
 You’ll still hear English and French spoken on the streets and you’ll also find a thriving high technology and entrepreneurial community that is bolstered by two major universities and three community colleges.